Class 1 and class 2 premises that have independent food safety programs need to be audited as a fundamental part of Victoria’s food safety system.

 Local council responsibilities

-Local council retains responsibility for registering food businesses under the Food Act, and inspecting all class 1 and 2 food premises on initial registration or transfer to a new proprietor.
+Local council retains responsibility for registering food businesses under the Act and inspecting all class 1 and 2 food premises on initial registration or transfer to a new proprietor.

 Local council is also responsible for:

-- enforcing compliance with the audit frequency declared in the Government Gazette by the Secretary to the Department of Health & Human Services (currently one audit each year for class 1 and class 2 premises).
+- enforcing compliance with the audit frequency declared in the Government Gazette by the Secretary to the Department of Health (currently one audit each year for class 1 and class 2 premises)

 investigating complaints made against a food business